Efficient privacy loss accounting for subsampling and random allocation: Introduction

 \para{Numerical evaluation:} We compare our approach to existing techniques as well as Poisson subsampling in a variety of parameter settings.
-While our technique is general, we focus our evaluation on the Gaussian noise addition since that's the motivating application and the only case handled by most of the prior works.
-We note that we do not provide explicit results on the utility of random allocation, as such results can be found in prior work \citep{CGHLKKMSZ24,CCGHST25,FS25,DCO25,AFKRT25}.
+While our technique is general, we focus our evaluation on Gaussian noise addition since it is the motivating application and the only case handled by most prior works.
+We note that we do not provide explicit results on the utility of random allocation, as such results can be found in prior work \citep{CGHLKKMSZ24,CCGHST25,FS25,DCO25,AFKRT26}.
 Our privacy bounds only require knowing the noise and sampling parameters used there.
-However, we repeat the privacy-utility trade-off toy experiment in \citep{FS25}, showing the random allocation improves on Poisson subsampling in this setting (Fig.~\ref{fig:utility_comparison}).
-Additional details of these numerical evaluations and additional evaluations can be found in Section \ref{sec:numRes} and Appendix~\ref{apd:expRes}.
+However, we repeat the privacy-utility trade-off toy experiment in \citep{FS25}, showing that random allocation improves on Poisson subsampling in this setting (Fig.~\ref{fig:utility_comparison}).
+Additional details of these numerical evaluations can be found in Section \ref{sec:numRes} and Appendix~\ref{apd:expRes}, where we provide an extensive comparison of Poisson and random allocation privacy bounds in various parameter regimes and for other local algorithms as well.

 We start with a basic comparison with existing analysis methods for $k=1$ and a range of $t$ and $\sigma$ (Figure~\ref{fig:epsilon_vs_sigma_by_t}).
-As can be seen from the plots, our results improve upon all prior bounds and are never worse than the bounds for Poisson subsampling.
-They also match those obtained via Monte Carlo simulations in the regimes where the latter produce reliable results (Figure \ref{\MCfig}).
+As can be seen from the plots, our results improve upon all prior bounds and are never worse than the bounds for Poisson subsampling, which matches recent asymptotic analysis by \citet{DO26}.
+They also match those obtained via Monte Carlo simulations in the regimes where the latter produce reliable results (Figure \ref{fig:delta_comparison_partial}).
 We remark that the privacy bounds for these sampling techniques are generally incomparable (see Figure~\ref{fig:no-domination}).

-\subsection{Related work}
+\subsection{Related Work}